altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 And Kent noticed during these times Martha ceased struggling~ }
 {
-mn:M
+%%%%
 }
 {
-%%%%
+mn:M
 }
 {
 *Martha uncovered more memories*
 ~And to her surprise, not all were terrible.
 Most were bad, but some when she rehandled now were neutral.
-The more she handled the less phased she was by any particular bad memory~ 'M::Keep watch, it comes from behind.'
+The more she handled the less phased she was by any particular bad memory.
+Handling them was like washing off a mirror, and looking in to a remembered world~ 'M::Keep watch, it comes from behind.'
 ~She thought that, but she thought of that more of from Rossin than from her...~ 'M::You there?'
 ~There was no response, regardless of the thought's origins: it was good advice~ *Martha searched her surroundings*
+~The memories below were clean, they existed in a cylinder around her, extending up and toward the present.
-'M::It is hiding somewhere...'
+Some gaps existed, forming ridges she could walk on~ 'M::It is hiding somewhere...'
 ~Somewhere she couldn't detect~
 *Martha moved on to the next memory to clean, and the sludge moved*